-For ADI, you can generate two types of sample data in order to evaluate the ADI functionality, that is, OMEGAMON for CICS data and Application Discovery data.
+For ADI, you can generate sample OMEGAMON for CICS data in order to evaluate the ADI functionality.

 Generating OMEGAMON for CICS data

 You can learn how to generate OMEGAMON for CICS data as sample data to evaluate the ADI functionality.